Falsifiability: Unfalsifiability versus falsity of astrology

 Popper often used astrology as an example of a pseudoscience.
 He says that it is not falsifiable because both the theory itself and its predictions are too imprecise.
 Kuhn remarked that many predictions made by astrologers were quite precise and were often falsified.

 Epistemological anarchism vs the scientific method

 Feyeraband entirely rejected prescriptive methodology, including Lakatos' argument for ad hoc hypotheses, arguing that science could not have progressed without making use of every available method.
 He rejected reliance on a scientific method, along with any special authority for science that might derive from such a method.
 He said that the only possible universally valid methodological rule was epistemological anarchism (anything goes) was the only candidate.
 Ultimately, he claimed that science's special status derives from the value of the results rather than its method.

 Sokal and Bricmont

-In Fashionable Nonsense, physicists Alan Sokal and Jean Bricmont criticised falsifiability.
-Sokal and Bricmont discuss falsifiability because they see postmodernist epistemological relativism as a reaction to Popper's description of falsifiability, and more generally, to his theory of science.
+In Fashionable Nonsense, physicists Alan Sokal and Jean Bricmont criticise falsifiability on several grounds but especially for its disregard of the importance of predictions: